Best Electrician Schools in Utah

 5. Apply for and pass your journeyman exam.

-Here's what you should do next: Contact at least two schools from the list above.
-Ask about their start dates, job placement rates, and apprenticeship connections.
+Here’s what you should do next: Contact at least two schools from the list above.
+Ask about their start dates, employment outcomes (verify with the school), and apprenticeship connections.
 Then enroll and officially register as an apprentice with the state.

 A career as an electrician in Utah takes dedication, but the right school can make the path clear and direct.